jesserichmanNYC/blog/content/post/cd_helm_kubernetes.md

 And one of the latest bet we made was Kubernetes.
 Kubernetes became a main runtime platform for our application.
 Adopting Kubernetes, allowed us not only to hide away a lots of operational complexity, achieving better availability and scalability, but also be able to run our application on any public cloud and on-premise deployment.

 With great flexibility, that Kubernetes brings, come an additional deployment complexity.
 Suddenly your services are not just plain Docker containers, but there are a lot of new (and useful) Kubernetes resources that you need to take care for: *ConfigMsaps*, *Secrets*, *Services*, *Deployments*, *StatefulSets*, *PVs*, *PVCs*, *Ingress*, *Jobs* and others.
-And it's no always obvious where to keep these resources and how they are related to Docker images.
+And it's no always obvious where to keep all these resources and how they are related to Docker images built by CI tool.

 ## "Continuous Delivery" vs. "Continuous Deployment"